That's all changed with health care reform.

 - Drugs: Check your plan’s drug formulary, a list of prescription medicines a health plan covers, to anticipate your drug costs.

-- Self management: These programs are covered under plans bought through the Affordable Care Act Marketplaces.
+- Self or care management: These programs are covered under plans bought through the Affordable Care Act Marketplaces.

 - Doctor visits: Consider how often you’ll need to visit the doctor, including any specialists, for your condition.
 Make sure they are in your network to avoid higher out-of-pocket costs.